Sanrio Puroland: Restaurants

-In addition to these restaurants, there is the Dream Cafe (formerly Tea Time Terrace, seating capacity: 65 people), which is located on the fourth floor of Rainbow Hall.
-For a limited time, the cafe is open as “My Melody Dream Cafe,” “Cinnamoroll Dream Cafe,” etc. (sponsored by Nissei) which offer original sweets and other items with the character designs.
-Additionally, on the first floor of Puro Village is Sweet Parlor, which offers a collection of drinks, character designed ice creams, etc.
+In addition to these restaurants, there is the Dream Café (formerly Tea Time Terrace, seating capacity: 65 people), located on the fourth floor of Rainbow Hall.
+For a limited time, the café operated as “My Melody Dream Café,” “Cinnamoroll Dream Café,” etc. (sponsored by Nissei) and offers original sweets and other items with character designs.
+Additionally, on the first floor of Puro Village is Sweet Parlor, which offers a selection of drinks, character-inspired ice creams, etc.